High School Students Explore Careers and Earn College Credit

 Our Hospitality Program, by the numbers

-Forty three (43) Students receive their national ServSafe Certification from the National Restaurant Association.
-Sixteen (16) Students completed their Ferris State University certificate for Food and Restaurant Industry Management, Catering Management and/or Culinary Management.
-One Hundred Seventy Nine (179) students passed the Michigan State Cooperative Extension Service & Kent County Health Departments course Food Safety Training for Food Service Workers.
+Thirty (30) Students received their national ServSafe Certification from the National Restaurant Association and Twenty one (21) received their ServSafe Allergens Certification.
+Sixteen (16) students completed their Ferris State University certificate for Food and Restaurant Industry Management, Catering Management and/or Culinary Management.
+One Hundred Fourteen (114) students passed the Michigan State Cooperative Extension Service & Kent County Health Departments course Food Safety Training for Food Service Workers.

 *A student program completer is defined by the State of Michigan as an individual who has completed all twelve State approved segment of approved curriculum with a C or better grade. **As reported by students for State of Michigan requirement including military placement.